The Set (film): Production

 I was devastated to see the ruination of a previously polished and highly tuned script and spent my short time on set leaping in front of the cameras yelling, "Cut!
 That is not the dialogue".
 It got to the stage that the actors were ignoring the director and coming to me in a clandestine manner to ask for interpretations and the correct lines to say.
 Understandably the director was angered by this and I was packed up and sent out of town on a phony publicity tour so a lot of the film went through without my input or salvaging and ended up in what I thought at the time was a 'cringeworthy state'.
-So the risks I faced at that time, and they were real risks and they did eventuate, was one of being a laughing stock, of being embarrassed for creating such a badly written script.The cast of the film was eclectic, featuring professional actor Rod Mullinar, who had an extensive track record in the Crawford stable of productions including Homicide, Division 4 and Matlock Police and went onto appear in Against the Wind, Prisoner and Against the Wind.
+So the risks I faced at that time, and they were real risks and they did eventuate, was one of being a laughing stock, of being embarrassed for creating such a badly written script.The cast of the film was eclectic, featuring professional actor Rod Mullinar, who had an extensive track record in the Crawford stable of productions including Homicide, Division 4 and Matlock Police and went onto appear in Against the Wind and Prisoner.
 Well-known TV personality Hazel Philips was cast as lead character Peggy Sylvester by producer Frank Brittain, but was not the first choice of writer Ward, who wanted Carol Raye for the role.
-On casting, Ward said:Frank chose Hazel Phillips.
+On casting, Ward said: Frank chose Hazel Phillips.
 A non-actress at the time, she was a trier and today, 30 years later, her performance stands up ok, but then, i thought she was a disaster.
 The lead guy who plays Paul, was an unknown called Sean McEuan, 21 years old, soft, sensitive.
 I hated him.
 But looking back he was marvellous.
-To this day he was a great actor.Micheal Charnley was great, but others were hopeless.
-Non actors were used when strong actors were needed to deliver such dialogue.Other casting of note were cameo appearances from Sydney 'gay icons' Ken 'Kandy' Johnson and Tracey Lee.
+To this day he was a great actor.
+Micheal Charnley was great, but others were hopeless.
+Non actors were used when strong actors were needed to deliver such dialogue.
+Other casting of note were cameo appearances from Sydney 'gay icons' Ken 'Kandy' Johnson and Tracey Lee.
 Lee (real name Maxwell Ritchie) was a cabaret artiste and female impersonator who had been active on the Sydney club scene as a female impersonator since 1953.
 He created the persona of Tracey Lee in 1959.
 Johnson, who started drag performances at parties in the early 60's, became a Sydney club entrepreneur in Sydney's 'camp' scene, first opening Kandy's Garden of Eden in Enmore, became a partner in night club The Purple Onion, and opened Ken's Karate Klub, the sauna which became Ken's of Kensington, before closing in 2012.

+A report in the Sydney Morning Herald from January 1969 claimed that violence had erupted between Mullinar and Johnson when Mullinar, as union shop steward on the film, asked Johnson to produce a union card.
+Johnson was not a union member.